EB-2 EMPLOYMENT BASED GREEN CARD SECOND PREFERENCE, INA §203(B)(2), 8 USC §1153(B)(2)

 Factors that may be considered in determining national interest include, but are not limited to:

-- Improving the U.S. economy;
+- Improving the U.S. economy, particularly in an economically depressed areas;

 - Improving wages and working conditions for U.S. workers;